Set Looping Options

 These parameters might be changed for two different wings of a building at different angles, or for the interior of the building and the site.

-Compute Conduit Length Orthogonal to Building Angle: Whether the circuit length is calculated based upon right angles to the building or a straight line distance.
+Default Circuit Length Calculation Method: Whether the circuit length is calculated based upon right angles to the building or a straight line distance.

 Select Angle: Press this button to specify the Building Angle on the drawing.
 The dialog box will be closed.
 You will be prompted to specify the angle of the building by selecting two points.